Using Perplexity for Deep OSINT Research

 Perplexity Workflow

-Query 1: "What happened [location] on [date]?
+Query 1: "What happened in [location] on [date]?
 Timeline of events?"

-Result: Chronological synthesis of multiple news sources
+Result: Chronological synthesis from multiple news sources

-Result: Comparison of reports, identification of contradictions
+Result: Comparison of accounts, identification of contradictions

-Query 3: "Official statements from [involved governments/organizations]?"
+Query 3: "Official statements from the [governments/organizations involved]?"

 Query 4: "Credible analysis/expert commentary?"